Manuel Neuer joins Bundesliga's top 10 oldest players of all time

 In addition to his inclusion on this list, Hasebe - with 384 career Bundesliga appearances - is the most tenured Asian player in Bundesliga history, surpassing the once-thought unassailable record of 308 posted by South Korean icon Cha Bum-kun, once of Frankfurt and Leverkusen in the 1970s and 80s.

-Watch: Hasebe's best goal-line clearances
+Watch: Hasebe's best defensive actions

-After Wolfsburg, came a brief spell in Nuremberg before a move to Frankfurt materialised in 2014, where he would stay for 10 seasons before making his final appearance in a 2-2 draw against Leipzig on the final day of 2023/24.
+After Wolfsburg, came a brief spell in Nuremberg before a move to Frankfurt materialised in 2014, where he would stay for 10 seasons before making his final appearance in a 2-2 draw against RB Leipzig on the final day of 2023/24.